 What is MUN?

 In and of itself, MUN is a globally unifying experience.
 Thousands of middle school, high school, and college students across the country and around the world participate in Model United Nations.
 It develops key skills that are necessary to succeed in an increasingly globalized and interconnected world.
 As a simulation of the United Nations, Model UN inherently nurtures a global mindset in its participants.
 Furthermore, it provides the opportunity for delegates to craft and practice research, writing, and public speaking skills simultaneously, in a practical context.
-The skills students develop at HAMUN translate into abilities that will help them in future professional endeavors.
+The skills students develop at HAMUN translate into abilities that will help them in a myriad of future professional endeavors.
 HAMUN is a conference where critical thinking, teamwork, leadership, and diplomacy are a requirement, not a recommendation, for success.

 How it Works